enigma-tek/CodeOrganizer/README.md

 # Code Organizer
-STILL WORKING ON FINAL PRODUCT - BE DONE SOON (Working on updater and installer!!!)
+STILL WORKING ON FINAL PRODUCT - BE DONE SOON (Working on updater, installer and Service setup!!!)

 11/7/2025 (Should be complete by end of the month with WIKI complete.)

 Updater complete - 11/7/2025

 LEFT: Installer and Service configuration